 See our museum example of an Arthur’s Patent – Arthur, Burnham & Gilroy glass jar.

-Support: Arthur, Burnham & Gilroy – A Study of Unlikely Relationships in Early Fruit Jars, Bill Lockhart, Beau Schreiver, Carol Serr, and Bill Lindsey
+Support: Reference to Arthur, Burnham & Gilroy – A Study of Unlikely Relationships in Early Fruit Jars, Bill Lockhart, Beau Schreiver, Carol Serr, and Bill Lindsey

 Support: R. Arthur glass examples from the Jeff Vanaman collection.

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann